 Sometimes it only takes a bit of common sense to avoid being conned.
 But when you’re all alone in a foreign country and you don’t speak the language, it’s can be easy to neglect your instincts.
 So in addition to keeping your eyes peeled for the aforementioned indicators, you can also employ the following three techniques to help you stay clear of any scams:

-Using an online forum, social media group or online experience review site may seem counterintuitive to the go with the flow style of backpacking that’s popular these days.
+Using an online forum, social media group or online experience review site may seem counterintuitive to the go-with-the-flow style of backpacking that’s popular these days.

 The truth is though that doing a little research about a particular event or tour company could be the difference between an awesome adventure and one that leaves you feeling totally cheated.
 Restaurants that have been named and shamed online should be avoided at all costs, given that there’s nearly nothing worse than overpaying for an underwhelming meal.

-Counting the cash you carry with you after every transaction is helpful in the sense that it gives you a play-by-play of just how much your spending.
+Counting the cash you carry with you after every transaction is helpful in the sense that it gives you a play-by-play of just how much you're spending.
 Great for backpackers on a budget no doubt.